adunahee/Weekend1_Salary_Calc/README.md

     add some employees using constructor
     create monthly salary function that returns salary formatted as a number

+create function for printing employees arr into tbody

 listener for button click
-button click feeds input field to constructor clears input fields prints monthly salary
+button click feeds input field to constructor clears input fields prints monthly salary prints employee

-create function for printing employees arr into tbody